AyikOzgur/STM32/README.md

 # STM32

-Some examples of STM32 microcontrollers.
+This repository contains a variety of examples created specifically for STM32 microcontrollers.
+None of the examples utilize any HAL (Hardware Abstraction Layer) libraries.